influxdata/influxdb-client-csharp/Client.Linq/README.md

 ### Any

-The following code demonstrates how to use `Any` to determine whether a collection contains any elements.
+The following code demonstrates how to use the `Any` operator to determine whether a collection contains any elements.
-By default the `InfluxDB.Client` doesn't supports to store a subcollection in your DomainObject.
+By default the `InfluxDB.Client` doesn't supports to store a subcollection in your `DomainObject`.

 Imagine that you have following entities: